influxdata/docs-v2/content/influxdb/v2.5/query-data/influxql/explore-data/group-by.md

 ##### `fill(<fill_option>)`

 `fill(<fill_option>)` is optional.
-It changes the value reported for time intervals that have no data.
+It changes the value reported for time intervals with no data.
 See [GROUP BY time intervals and `fill()`](#group-by-time-intervals-and-fill) for more information.